 to the (3) runner (AdWords) who makes sure it gets presented

 For feeds, you need to have all aspects of the process working correctly in order for your feed to be sent.

 The Data Feed Solution is how you take your product data and submit it to Google Merchant Center.
 There are options here, so be aware of the best fit for your particular needs.

 Small Company / Low Number of SKUs – if you fall into the category of having a handful of SKUs, you can actually just use Google Sheets to integrate directly with Google Merchant Center.
 This has the benefit of being simple to start and keep track of, however it’s probably not a great option if you have a lot of products (there are size limitations to this method), or if you have constant feed changes.

 Large Company – if you are a good-sized company with developers to spare, then you may want to consider creating and sending your own XML file directly into Google Merchant Center.
-If you do go down this route, make sure you aware of all the complexities of requirements to get your products approved, as well as ongoing changes approved.
+If you do go down this route, make sure you are aware of all the complexities of requirements to get your products approved, as well as ongoing changes approved.

 Anyone – thankfully if you don’t fall into either of those camps, there are options out there.
 3rd Party Feed Providers range in size and pricing and it all depends on what you need to be done.
 Companies like Feedonomics are a full-service solution that can be a big benefit if you want their assistance in helping optimize, as well as send your feed.
 Companies like GoDataFeed tend to be a little more affordable, but also tend to have less versatility and customer assistance based on that pricing.
 Companies like ChannelAdvisor or CommerceHub tend to have the benefit of offering other services as well (marketplaces, for instance).